Men’s Health and Wellness

-Not only do various illness and diseases look and act differently in men and women, how men and women view prevention differs as well.
+Not only do various illness and diseases look and act differently in men and women, how men and women view prevention and wellness differs as well.

 The purpose of Men’s Health Week is to heighten the awareness of preventable health problems and encourage early detection and treatment of disease among men and boys.